 Online merchants, both B2C and B2B, who sell physical products will benefit by offering their customers an augmented reality experience.
 However, if your business sells digital products or is service oriented, AR may not be the best choice of marketing tactic since it is more about visualizing a 3-D product.

 It lets shoppers interact with products online, at home or in the store.
 Wowing shoppers with a personalized experience is vital for the future of any retailer.
 AR does that while removing uncertainty from the shopper’s mind.

 BigCommerce reports that 67% of Millennial shoppers and 56% of Gen Xers would prefer to make purchases online than in a store.
 AR provides them with the interactive, gamified experience with which most of them grew up.
 U.S. 2018 sales revenue from AR was $1.26 billion.
 It’s estimated to grow to over $15.5 billion by 2020 (Statista).
-To stay ahead of your competition, AR should already be a part of the marketing mix.
+You need a full-service marketing agency to help plan and implement AR to stay ahead of your competition,.

 Photo Credit: Amazon